 Samhain: The Halloween of the Celts

-Samhain actually goes back to the pagan times.
+Samhain actually goes back to pagan times.
 It was one of the prominent festivals of ancient times.
-The Celtic mythology claims that more than a few important events take place, particularly on that day.
+The Celtic mythology claims that more than a few important events take place, particularly, on that day.
 They also believe that the boundaries between the real world and the Otherworld fade away.
-Probably, that was from which the scary tales about Halloween come from.
+Probably, that was from which the scary tales about Halloween come.
 At the beginning of winter, a lot of works stay on hold, so the cattle get brought down from pastures.

 A Festival for the Dead